-However, the value as well as the structure of the longevity stress have come under some criticism lately.
-Some participants of QIS4 regard the longevity shock as very high (cf. CEIOPS (2008c)) and this is supported by the fact that, in QIS4, internal models indicated, in median, a capital requirement for longevity risk of only 81% of that based on the standard model (cf. CEIOPS (2008c)).
-One could argue that this difference in SCRs is desirable because the standard model approach is meant to be conservative in order to give incentives for the implementation of internal models.
-Nevertheless, the longevity shock's adequacy is questionable.
+Besides the magnitude, also the structure of the longevity stress has been the topic of ongoing discussions.
 A reason given by QIS4 participants for not applying the standard model is that "the form of the longevity stress within the SCR standard formula does not appropriately reflect the actual longevity risk, specifically it does not appropriately allow for the risk of increases in future mortality improvements" (CEIOPS (2008c)).
-In its recent consultation paper, CEIOPS (2009a) acknowledges the feedback that a gradual change in mortality rates may be more appropriate than a one-off shock and that the longevity stress should also depend on age and duration but nevertheless decides to stick to the 25% one-off shock.
-The consequence could be an unnecessarily high capitalization of insurance companies in case longevity risk is overestimated by the 25% longevity shock, or in the converse case, a company's default risk being significantly higher than the accepted level of 0.5%.
+CEIOPS (2009a, 2010) acknowledges the feedback that a gradual change in mortality rates may be more appropriate than a one-off shock and also analyzes a possible longevity stress dependency on age and duration but finally decides to stick to the equal one-off shock for all ages and durations.
+A consequence of this decision could be an unnecessarily high capitalization of insurance companies in case longevity risk is overestimated by the current longevity shock.
+In the converse case, a company's default risk could be significantly higher than the accepted level of 0.5%.